 If held through an endowment insurance policy capital gains and distributions attributable to Units would not be subject to income taxation.
-Hence, even if the Fund would be considered as transparent, the Unit-holder will not be taxed for any capital gains or distribution deriving from the Units.
-In return capital losses assignable to the Units will not be deductible for tax purposes.
-Instead of income tax, the policyholder pays an annual yield tax.
+Hence, even if the Fund would be considered as transparent, the Unit-holder will not be taxed for any capital gains or distribution deriving from the Units, and any Capital losses assignable to the Units will not be deductible for tax purposes.
+Instead of income tax, an annual yield tax is payable.